adulbrich/cs362/README.md

 - [ ] Review project code and complete assignment using vitest and playwright (optionally, use something else than SvelteKit)
 - [ ] Check feasibility of project demo (time-wise)
 - [ ] Write down questions for TA demos
+- [ ] Use mermaid for flow charts and git flows

 ## PDFs